MatyasKriz/ivs-calculator/README.md

 xkunic01 Tomáš Kunickij

 ##License
-Our great calculator is available under the MIT license.
+Our great calculator is available under the GPL v3 license.
 See the LICENSE file for more info.